Cedar Rapids OWI Lawyer: Operation Defined

 “The reasonable grounds test is met when the facts and circumstances known to the officer at the time action was required would have warranted a prudent person's belief that an offense had been committed.”
 State v.
 Owens, 418 N.W.2d 340, 342 (Iowa 1988)(citing Crosser v.
 Iowa Dep't of Pub.
 Safety, 240 N.W.2d 682, 685 (Iowa 1976)).

 So the initial stop won't have to distinguish between a mistake a self-driving car makes, a broken gearshift, or a passive or a drunk driver as long as a reasonable prudent person standing in the shoes of the officer can assert that suspicion exists to conduct a traffic stop.

 However, a jury must dispel all reasonable doubts that a person was actually under the influence even if the outward appearances of operation augmented by technology appear to be amiss.

-If you or a loved one has been arrested for OWI in Iowa, contact Cmelik OWI and Criminal Law PLC at 319-389-4276 for an initial consultation.
+If you or a loved one has been arrested for OWI in Iowa, contact David A. Cmelik Law PLC at 319-389-1889.